woof-sandbox/sandbox-sdks/packages/subgraph-sdk/README.md

 ### Parameters

 #### fetchItem
 - `query`: A function that generates a GraphQL query
-- `itemCallback`: A callback function that processes the query result
 - `subgraphUrl`: The URL of the subgraph endpoint
 - `options`: Optional configuration object
   - `token`: Optional authorization header value for authenticated requests